shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/mayhem/README.md

 #### 🔎 Analytical Observation

-Command-and-control frameworks often encrypt their traffic to prevent defenders from easily identifying attacker commands.
+Command-and-control frameworks commonly encrypt their communications to prevent defenders from easily reading attacker commands.

-However, forensic analysis can sometimes recover the **encryption parameters used by the attacker**, allowing investigators to decrypt captured communications.
+However, forensic analysis can sometimes reveal the **encryption parameters used by the attacker**, which allows investigators to decrypt captured communications and reconstruct attacker behavior.

 ---